Long-fingered bat

-The long-fingered bat (Myotis capaccinii) is a carnivorous species of vesper bat.
+The long-fingered bat (Myotis capaccinii) is a small carnivorous vesper bat.

 It is native to coastal areas around the Mediterranean Sea, as well as a few patches of land in western Iran.
 Due to the fact that its population is in decline, it has been listed as Vulnerable on the IUCN Red List since 1988.

 Physical characteristics

 The long-fingered bat is a medium-sized vesper bat with characteristically large feet (hence its name), and more prominent nostrils than other European Myotis species.
 Its length ranges from 47-53 mm, and it weighs up to 7-13 g.
 The hind feet of the long-fingered bat range in length from 10-13 mm. on which they also have long bristles.
 Hair is dark grey at the base, with light smoky grey dorsal-side hair and light grey ventral-side hair.

 Distribution and habitat

 The long-fingered bat is native to the coastal regions of Morocco, Algeria, and Tunisia (North Africa), parts of the Iberian Peninsula, Southern and South-East France, Bulgaria, Italy, and part of the Balkan peninsula.
 It can also be found on some islands in the Mediterranean Sea, such as Mallorca and Menorca.
 In Asia, it is distributed from Turkey through Syria and Lebanon to Israel, Iran, Iraq and Uzbekistan.
 It inhabits wetlands and caves up to elevations of 900 m.

 The current long-fingered bat population is thought to be decreasing.
 In Spain, it decreased between 30-50% since 2006, probably comprising less than 10,000 individuals in 30 colonies with more than 20 bats.
 In France, the known population is less than 3,800 individuals.
 The Bulgarian population is estimated at around 20,000 individuals.
 It is more abundant in the eastern region than the western region.